 Most designer dogs aren’t used as working dogs.
 However, because the Gerberian Shepsky is descended from two hardworking breeds, these pups are often used for police work and search and rescue missions like their parents.

-The Gerberian Shepsky’s parent breed the German shepherd originated in Germany dating back to the 1890s and was used as a herding dog due to its agility, intelligence, and strength.
+The Gerberian Shepsky’s parent breed, the German Shepherd, originated in Germany, dating back to the 1890s, and was used as a herding dog due to its agility, intelligence, and strength.
 These qualities also made this breed a very effective working dog, especially for law enforcement.
-The America Kennel Club recognized the German Shepherd in 1912.
+The American Kennel Club recognized the German Shepherd in 1912.

 The other parent breed, the Siberian Husky, came from northeast Asia and can trace its lineage back around 4,000 years.
 The Chukchi people kept these huskies as family pets and working sled dogs, hauling freight in arctic conditions, as well as herding reindeer and acting as watchdogs.
 The Siberian Husky was recognized by the American Kennel Club in 1930.